benjiaomodular/euro2breadboard/README.md

 ## Versions
 ### v1.1 Quick fixes
-- Spacing of power rail pins was improved.
+- Spacing of power rail pins was fixed.
 - Updated footprint of toggle switch.
 Made the drill holes a bit wider.
 - Switched the position of the toggle and the LEDs so you can see the lights better.